Sarbanes-Oxley Whistleblower Retaliation

 - His or her protected activity was a contributing factor to the adverse action.

 Importantly, in SOX whistleblower retaliation cases, the claimant need not show that the protected activity was the only reason for the adverse action, but rather that it was a contributing factor.
 In other words, the protected activity has to be one of the reasons for the adverse action, but not the only reason.
+Moreover, in some cases, the mere fact that the employee was terminated a short while after complaining of fraud can make for strong evidence of unlawful retaliation.

 If you are a New York or New Jersey resident, or were employed at a company located in New York or New Jersey, and have suffered retaliation for engaging in SOX whistleblowing activity, you can contact Attorney Eric Dinnocenzo at (212) 933-1675 for a free consultation.